 A. Interim Measures in All Situations

-Even when a Complainant does not specifically request that protective action be taken, the University may impose interim measures at its discretion to ensure the safety of any individual, the safety of the broader University community, or the integrity of the investigation process.
+Even when a party does not specifically request that protective action be taken, the University may impose interim measures at its discretion to ensure the safety of any individual, the safety of the broader University community, or the integrity of the investigation process.

 B. Determining the Investigation Approach

 Upon report of prohibited conduct to the Director of Title IX Compliance, whether directly from a Complainant or from another source, such as a Responsible Employee, Title IX requires the University to take prompt, reasonable action in response to the information received.
 The Director of Title IX Compliance must assess and determine whether there is sufficient basis to initiate a Title IX investigation or take other steps to address the effects of the alleged prohibited conduct on the impacted party and the University community and prevent its recurrence.
 The Director of Title IX Compliance, or designee, will meet with the impacted party, when possible, to provide information about a Title IX investigation.
 Before beginning an investigation, the Director of Title IX Compliance, or designee, will contact the impacted party and request consent from the impacted party to proceed to an investigation.
 An investigation may still go forward even if the impacted party refuses consent, if appropriate, subject to a balancing test of the following factors:

 - The seriousness of the alleged misconduct, including whether a weapon was involved;